Death Doula & End-of-Life Guide

 End-of-Life Coaches also help healthy individuals prioritize and figure out their affairs so that, should they unexpectedly pass, some of their affairs are already in order, according to their wishes.

-Arranging one’s affairs ahead of their own death is often a gift to their loved ones.
+Arranging one’s personal business ahead of their own death is often a gift to their loved ones.
 The individual has made time to clearly consider and communicate their wishes and, depending on the level of pre-planning, may reduce the logistical burden on their loved ones during their time of grief.

-Death Doulas and End of Life Coaches can have overlap, like a venn diagram!
+Death Doulas and End of Life Coaches can overlap, like a venn diagram, depending on the agreed upon supports and goals.

 How We Can Work Together